nlog2n/pychain/README.md

 ## Introduction

 A tiny Blockchain implementation in python, currently supporting
- - new transaction
+ - new transaction (money transfer) with RSA signature
- - coin mining
+ - coin mining by Proof of Work (PoW)
- - proof of work
- - longest chain consensus
+ - consensus by longest chain
+ - add peer nodes to network
- - RestAPI access
+ - Restful API access
+ - wallet generation using RSA Public/Private key encryption

 ## Dependencies

 Python 2.7.15